AlexandreRio/nfo-modifier/README.md

     $ ant help

-Displays the help
+Displays the help.

+    $ java -jar nfo-modifier

+Launch the application with an empty text area.

+    $ java -jar nfo-modifier file.nfo

+Launch the application and display the file : `file.nfo`.

 TODO list
 -------

-* Templates generator,
+* Template generator,
 * Profile manager with defined file header,
 * Sort of status bar with : current longest line, number of lines,
 * Tools for text manipulation, move a text of a column towards the right/left,